Areas of Specialization

 - Social Theory

-- Political & Economic Sociology
+- Macroscopic/Historical Sociology

 Professor Antonio (PhD Notre Dame) specializes in social theory, macroscopic sociology, and economy and society.
 His writings have focused on Marx, the Frankfurt School, Weber, Dewey, Habermas, and others in the classical and continental tradition.
 Among his publications are Marx & Modernity (2002), “After Postmodernism: Reactionary Tribalism” (2000), “A New Global Capitalism?
 From ‘Americanism and Fordism’ to ‘Americanization-Globalization’” (with A. Bonanno, 2000), “Karl Marx” (1999), “Mapping Postmodern Social Theory” (1998), “Nietzsche’s Antisociology: Subjectified Culture and the End of History” (1995).
 Areas: Social Theory, Comparative and Historical Sociology, and Political and Economic Sociology.